UrbsLab/STREAMLINE/docs/source/about.md

 ***
 ## What level of computing skill is required for use?
 STREAMLINE offers a variety of use options making it accessible to those with little or no coding experience as well as the seasoned programmer/data scientist.
-While there is currently no graphical user interface (GUI), the most naive user needs only know how to navigate their PC file system, specify folder/file paths, and have a Google Drive account (to run STREAMLINE serially on Google Colab).
+While there is currently no graphical user interface (GUI), the most naive user needs only know how to navigate their computer file system, specify folder/file paths, and have a Google Drive account (to run STREAMLINE serially on Google Colab).

 Those with a very basic knowledge of python and computer environments can apply STREAMLINE locally/serially using the included jupyter notebook.